walmartlabs/nocktor/README.md

 Nocktor introduces little functionality of its own, but provides a set of useful helper functions that reduce boilerplate and dictate test design patterns that have proven quite successful for us.

-Finally, nock is just much more pleasant to use with Nocktor - or at least that is what we have found at WalmartLabs!
+Finally, Nock is just much more pleasant to use with Nocktor - or at least that is what we have found at WalmartLabs!

+## Attributions
+This module was born inside @walmartlabs, and commit history was wiped out when we ported it to a public module.
+These fine engineers worked very hard on this module, and they should get credit for it.

+### Ian Walker Sperber (@ianwsperber) -
+Original inventor and author of this module.
+Also a contributor to Nock.

+### Christopher Crewdson (@chriscrewdson) -
+Current maintainer and responsible for porting this library for public use.

+### Kyle Schatler (@kschat) -
+Past contributor when this module was internal

+### Kevin Stephens (@kevinmstephens) -
+Past contributor when this module was internal

+### Steve Slayden (@steveslayden) -
+Past contributor when this module was internal